jonathanadotey77/ETFTP/README.md

 # ETFTP
-Encripted TFTP server that can be used with any UNIX system
+Encrypted TFTP server that can be used with any UNIX system